 The three-year Hematology/Oncology Fellowship at Mayo Clinic's campus in Jacksonville, Florida, offers:

-- Experience with multidisciplinary approaches to people with hematologic and oncologic disorders
+- Subspecialty experience and learning multidisciplinary approaches in management of patients with hematologic and oncologic disorders

 - Opportunities to teach Mayo Clinic Alix School of Medicine students, visiting students from other medical schools, and internal medicine residents